fobrs/MFC/README.md

 # Compile MFC sources with Visual Studio 2019
 In previous versions of Visual Studio the bundled MFC source files could be compiled into a static library or a DLL.
 But since Visual Studio 2008 the necessary files to build MFC are not supplied anymore.
 In this article I show you how you can compile the MFC sources with Visual Studio 2019.
+The latest changes support ARM64 too.
 # Introduction
 With the latest Visual C++ versions (since 2008) it is not possible anymore to compile the bundled MFC sources.
 The necessary files, ie makefiles like <b>atlmfc.mak</b> and a DEF file are not provided anymore